mustafiz-rahman/Google-map-api-implimentation-with-typescript/README.md

-Typescript-gmap-api-implimentation
+<b>Typescript-gmap-api-implimentation</b>

-This is an application I made for learning purpose.I have implimented Google map with typescript,It shows the user location and company location.I am following Stephen Grider tutorial.
+<p>This is an application I made for learning purpose.I have implimented Google map with typescript,It shows the user location and company location.I am following Stephen Grider tutorial.</p>

 <b>What I used:</b>
-<h4>Faker for data resource [Install cmd: "npm install faker" and for type Defination "npm install @types/faker"].</h4>
+>Faker for data resource [Install cmd: "npm install faker" and for type Defination "npm install @types/faker"].</br>
-<h4>Google map api to impliment the user and company location [For google type defination "npm install @types/googlemaps"].</h4>
+>Google map api to impliment the user and company location [For google type defination "npm install @types/googlemaps"].</br>
-<h4>I used parcel as a server.</h4>
+>I used parcel as a server.</h4>

-<h4>Caution:</h4>
+<b>Caution:</b>
-<h4>You may face difficulties while getting the API key from google it may ask you for billing information.</h4>
+>You may face difficulties while getting the API key from google it may ask you for billing information.